 Industry leading companies work with IntegrityNext

 On January 1, 2022, the "Ordinance on Due Diligence and Transparency regarding Minerals and Metals from Conflict Areas and Child Labour“, or short „VSoTr“, came into force in Switzerland.
-It aims to provide greater protection for human rights and the environment in the global economy.
-Affected companies must check their supply chains for compliance with human rights and environmental standards.
-New due diligence and reporting obligations thus arise for companies.
+Affected companies must check their supply chains for compliance with human rights and environmental standards and fulfill related reporting obligations.

 IntegrityNext offers a comprehensive risk management system that enables companies to conduct abstract and concrete risk analyses, implement preventive and corrective actions, and easily document and report their compliance efforts.
 By using IntegrityNext, companies can efficiently and effectively meet the new requirements of the VSoTr.